MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 - Startup projects (Debugger MEF extensions are always created for them)

-- Projects which have custom project upgrader (they define a 'VCProjectUpgraderObjectName' property)
+- Projects that have a custom project upgrader (they define a 'VCProjectUpgraderObjectName' property)

-- Projects which don't target Desktop Windows (they define an 'ApplicationType' property)
+- Projects that don't target Desktop Windows (they define an 'ApplicationType' property)

-- Shared Items projects (.vcxitems) and projects which reference them (they import .vcxitems projects).
+- Shared Items projects (.vcxitems) and projects that reference them (they import .vcxitems projects).

-If none of the above conditions are detected, a project cache is created which includes all the data from the MSBuild project required to answer 'get' questions of `VCProjectEngine` interfaces.
-This means that all modifications at the MSBuild .props  and .targets file level done by an extension should just work in projects loaded from cache.
+If none of the above conditions are detected, a project cache is created that includes all the data from the MSBuild project required to answer 'get' questions of `VCProjectEngine` interfaces.
+Thus, all modifications at the MSBuild props and targets file level done by an extension should just work in projects loaded from cache.

 ## Shipping your extension

-For information on how to create VSIX files, see [Shipping Visual Studio Extensions](/visualstudio/extensibility/shipping-visual-studio-extensions).
-For information on how to add files to special install locations, for example, to add files under $(VCTargetsPath), see [Installing outside the extensions folder](/visualstudio/extensibility/set-install-root).
+For information on how to create VSIX files, see [Shipping Visual Studio Extensions](../extensibility/shipping-visual-studio-extensions.md).
+For information on how to add files to special install locations, for example, to add files under $(VCTargetsPath), see [Installing outside the extensions folder](../extensibility/set-install-root.md).